jurtasun/lms_computational_statistics/README.md

 - The idea of population and sampling.
 - Describe central tendency and variation.
-- Data visualization: histogram, box, violin, dispresion.
+- Data visualization: histogram, box, violin, dispersion.

 ### Chapter 2.
 Predictive probability.

 - Definition of probability and random events.
-- Discrete and continous probability distributions.
+- Discrete (Binomial, Poisson) and continuous (Gaussian) probability distributions.
 - Examples of RNA-seq, Variant Calling, and Methylation data.

 ### Chapter 3.
 Parameter estimation.

-- Variables, parameters and estimators.
+- Prediction vs inference.
+Variables, parameters and estimators.
 - The Law of Large Numbers (LLN).
 - The Central Limit Theorem (CLT).
-- Computing expected values.
+- Computing expected values confidence intervals.

 ### Chapter 4.
 Hypothesis testing.

-- Prediction vs inference.
-- Hypothesis, statistic tests, significance and p-values.
+- Formulating hypothesis.
+General approach to hypothesis testing.
-- Common examples of statistic tests (t-test, Fisher, &chi;<sup>2</sup>)
+- Common examples of statistic tests (t-test, Fisher exact and ANOVA, &chi;<sup>2</sup>).

-### Chapter 5.
-Bayesian probability.

-- The problem of conditional probability.
+- Parametric vs non-parametric tests.
-- The frequentist and Bayesian definitions.
+- Revisiting P-values: errors, power, and Bayesian probability.
-- The Bayes rule and applications.

 ## Setting up `Python` and `R` on your own machine
 Setting up `Python` and `R` on your own machine

 ### Instructions for Mac and Linux
-Instructions for Mac and Linux
+Instructions for Mac and Linux (...)

 ### Instructions for Windows
-Instructions for Windows
+Instructions for Windows (...)

 ## Licence
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence](http://creativecommons.org/licenses/by-nc-sa/4.0/).